retry51776/notes/psychology/nervous.md

 - What/How is Brain Process overall architecture?
-  > I think brain is very much like OS, reptile brain acts as linux kernal, and mammal brain acts as applications installed in OS.
+  > I think brain is very much like OS, reptile brain acts as linux kernel, and mammal brain acts as applications installed in OS.
 Rational just one of many installed software.

 - Where desire comes from?
- > We have dopamine (future)circuit to indicates desire, attention, plan, time preception; Also have other modulator (Here & Now)circuit to indicate statfacation, relationship, awake; We are seesaw between these 2 circuits;
+ > We have dopamine (future)circuit to indicates desire, attention, plan, time perception; Also have other modulator (Here & Now)circuit to indicate statfacation, relationship, awake; We are seesaw between these 2 circuits;

 - What is ego/pride?
-  > Ego/pride most likely a kernal feture.
-Even loster, animals existed before human have ego.
+  > Ego/pride most likely a kernel feature.
+Even lobster, animals existed before human have ego.

 - How Hippocampus works?
 Maybe is help AI development.

 - Is all memory have 6 emotional tags?
-  > Memory is encoded into neuron synapse (structure & connection) `Envirenment Activity -> Neural Activity -> microRNA -> neuron synapse changes -> changes to Neural Activity` Suprise increase efficient write memory.
+  > Memory is encoded into neuron synapse (structure & connection) `Environment Activity -> Neural Activity -> microRNA -> neuron synapse changes -> changes to Neural Activity` Surprise increase efficient write memory.

 ## Study more
 spinal thalamic?

 ### Criticial Phase Theory
-> Neuron in brain always close to criticial phase point.
+> Neuron in brain always close to critical phase point.
 Neuron spike avalanches;

 > Power Law: scale invariance.
 Ex: brain works regressless size of brain.